Scripts

 Remember to encourage people as often as you can.
 Include any presentations you know of in approaching texts.
 Reminder texts are important, as people get busy and if YOU don’t make time, life will crowd out friends and community.

-Beginning of the month, example of everything:
+Beginning of the month, example 1:

 Hello Everyone!
 There will be a Pondering the XX and the XX.
 Reminder, John’s wedding is the YY, so we’re pushing the second Pondering forward a week.
 We have a treat that week as Rebecca will be our featured presenter!
 Looking forward to seeing everyone there!

-Beginning of the month, everything smooth:
+Beginning of the month, example 2:

 Hello Everyone!
 There will be a Pondering the XX and the XX.
 Look forward to seeing everyone there!